 The Distributed Network Agent (DNA) is based on a modular concept shown in Figure 1.
 The main component of the DNA, the so-called Mediator, runs as a daemon in the background and is responsible for the communication between the user and the individual test modules.
+A test module consist of several tests that are similar in respect of their functionality.
+They represent the functionality of the DNA and can be added or removed without any influence on the operability of the DNA architecture.
 The user is able to connect to the Mediator using the graphical user interface (GUI) or the command line.
 He can manually start tests or read the results of tests that have already been performed.
-The tests themselves are arranged in different modules that are not part of the basic DNA architecture.
-That is, test modules consist of several tests that are similar in respect of their functionality.
-They represent the functionality of the DNA and can be added or removed without any influence on the operability of the DNA architecture.
 Figure 1 summarizes the design of the DNA framework.
 The Mediator either receives a test request from the user or autonomically schedules a test itself.
 It then performs the corresponding test using the provided Interfaces and finally sends the results to the GUI upon request.
-The individual tests are executed by the Mediator using the Interface component.
-Therefore, any test module that implements all features required by the Interface component can be added to the DNA framework.

-A description of the two most important features required by the Interface component and their purpose is given in the following:
+Any test module that implements all features required by the Interface component can be added to the DNA framework.
+A description of the features required by the Interface component and their purpose is given in the following:

-• Default Tests: Each test module has to provide a list including all tests that will be run when the module is called by the Mediator without any parameters.
+- Default Tests: Each test module has to provide a list including all tests that will be run when the module is called by the Mediator without any parameters.
 This list of default tests will be executed when the user did not specify any details.
 Advanced users, however, are able to choose another subset of tests from the module that is adapted to their specific needs.
 The default test sequence offers the possibility to implement a test module that, e.g., includes tests dealing with different kinds of IP configuration.
 In this example the default test sequence could cover all properties of a static IP, while support for DHCP might be optional.